openfga/openfga/README.md

 ## Verifying the Installation

-Now that you have [Setup and Installed](#setup-and-installation) OpenFGA, you can test your installation by [creating an OpenFGA Store](https://openfga.dev/docs/getting-started/create-store).
+Now that you have [Set up and Installed](#setup-and-installation) OpenFGA, you can test your installation by [creating an OpenFGA Store](https://openfga.dev/docs/getting-started/create-store).

 ```bash
 curl -X POST 'localhost:8080/stores' \